umarcor/osvb/doc/apis/project/DocGen.rst

 :web:`Sphinx <www.sphinx-doc.org>` is the *de facto* static site generator (SSG) used for building documentation of Python projects.
-It was originally created for :doc:`Python <python:contents>`, and it has support for documenting software projects in several languages.
+It was originally created for :doc:`Python <py:contents>`, and it has support for documenting software projects in several languages.
 Since many open source EDA projects and CLIs are written in Python, Sphinx is probably the most used SSG.
 It's used by SymbiFlow, GHDL, VUnit, pyVHDLModel/pyVHDLParser, cocotb, TerosHDL, Boolector, edalize/fusesoc, Wishbone (FOSSi), SpinalHDL, tsfpga...